 Partnership – Great goal; Insufficient word

 As we work and live with others, the word partnership seems to be a common goal.
-We want to partner better.
-We want to build business partnerships.
-We want others to partner with us.
-Partnership is a good word, and a worthy goal.
-The questions I ask myself are:
+We want to build business partnerships, partner better, and we want others to partner with us.
+Partnership is a good word and a worthy goal.

 • What does partnership look like?